rswnsyh/Polynomial-Interpolation/README.md

 # Polynomial-Interpolation
-Make an interpolation based on some points using Lagrange Polynomial Interpolation method
+Create an interpolation from the given some points using Lagrange Polynomial Interpolation method

 Just go to "code.ipynb" file.